gTap02/pdsnd_github/README.md

 Explore Bike Sharing Data

 ### Description
 Explore the bike sharing data for Chicago, New York and Washington cities and derive meaningful insights from it.
+(Identifying popular bike stations, average time of travel, etc.)

 ### Files used
 chicago.csv